A fun spin-off to a kids classic! School lunches just got an upgrade!

 Put a stripe of jelly down the center of the bread.
 I like to put the jelly in the center so it doesn't squish out the sides once the rolling happens.

 Spread peanut butter on one side of the jelly and cream cheese on the other side.
 Or you could put peanut butter on both sides.

 Starting at either the PB or CC side, gently roll the bread with your fingers until it becomes a roll.

 Slice one-inch pieces off with a knife and serve to a hungry child!

-I made this twice for this particular photo shoot since my first one did not turn out very pretty.
-While I was shooting round two, Elijah had his little self wedged in our open fridge as he gobbled down every single one of my un-pretty rolls.
+I made this twice since my first one did not turn out pretty.
+While I was shooting round two, Elijah had his little self wedged in our open fridge as he gobbled down every single one of my not-pretty rolls.
 And then he ate the second batch.
-And yes, I fed him vegetables for dinner that night.
+And yes, I fed him vegetables for dinner.